Maryland is home to some of the most beautiful forests and parks on the eastern seaboard despite the state’s small size.

-Do you have any recommendations for the best spots for fall foliage in Maryland (or autumn activities)?
+Do you have any recommendations for the best spots for fall foliage in Maryland (or autumn activities like apple picking)?
 Let us know in the comments!
 Thanks!

 Best Places for Fall in Maryland

 Sugarloaf Mountain, a National Historic Landmark in Dickerson, is a real geological wonder that is a product of 14-million-year-old erosion.

 Today, you can experience the vibrant explosion of fall colors from this 1,282-feet high small mountain nestled in the middle of gorgeous farmland and wineries.

 If you are keen to experience postcard-perfect fall foliage, the mountain offers a few scenic hikes from two and a half miles to seven miles through the woods, along which you can take in the stunning colors of nature and appreciate the rich wildlife.